-To many in 2019, personalisation in marketing is seen as an absolute necessity.
+To many in 2019, personalisation in marketing is an absolute necessity.

-This topic has thrown up many discussion points at Unicus over the past few weeks.
+This topic has thrown up many discussion points at bolt over the past few weeks.
 Some of us believe that personalisation is king and the absolute goal of any campaign.
-Whilst others believe it’s a complete grey area that needs to be reviewed independently.
+Whilst others believe it’s a complete grey area that needs to be independently reviewed.

-One of the main arguments is that for everything to be totally personalised to the nines, we would need all current privacy laws to be removed.
+One of the main arguments is we’d need to remove all current privacy laws for everything to be totally personalised.
 Another brings up the fact that with complete personalisation, you are misinterpreting comprehensive strategy for a lack of, if anything.
 Finally, there’s a reduced amount of content and knowledge and that can also be dangerous.

 It’s easy for us as marketers to get excited by specific personalisation tools, increasing key KPIs such as engagement and amount of orders.
 But are they REALLY personalised?